 Storms are Getting Worse

 Climate Change appears to be making storms worse.
 Warmer oceans mean that more moisture can be held by the air, and this can make storms worse.
 We are seeing that now every year, in many parts of the world.
 Tornados, Hurricanes, and other storms are making more damage - and more people are dying.

 What YOU Can Do

-There are many things you can do, some of which are very inexpensive.
-The world is losing biomass due to human activities so plant as much as you can and donate to organizations also do that.
-Making your home more efficient, eating less red meat, a more efficient car (or better yet, an EV), being politically active (which is free, using the web - lets get Republicans to start helping), and recycle as much as possible to help protect waterways and oceans.
+There are many things you can do, some of which are inexpensive.
+The world is beimg harmed, in several ways, due to human activities and overpopulation; so use fewer resources, and plant trees.
+Donate to those organizations that do good work for the climate.
+If you have the funds, making your home more efficient, eating less red meat, and get a more efficient car (or better yet, buy a Tesla).
+Being politically active (which is free), talking with friends and online to get everyone helping, and recycle as much as possible to help protect waterways and oceans.
+Urge all your lawmakers to help the climate - this is not just national; your local and state lawmakers can also have a huge impact.
 You can read more on our Blog.

 Glaciers Are Melting Faster!